Nirmal Maji

 Nirmal Maji (born 15 September 1960) is an Indian medical administrator, practitioner and politician from West Bengal, who served as president of Indian Medical Association from Bengal branch.
 A member of Trinamool Congress, he is currently serving as member of West Bengal Legislative Assembly from Uluberia Uttar constituency since 2011.
 He also served as Cabinet Minister of State for Labour in West Bengal from 2018 till 2021.

+Controversy

+Maji was linked to a dialysis scandal in 2015 at SSKM Hospital where his relative's dog was allegedly allowed to use the human dialysis unit.
+The procedure was halted due to intense protests from hospital doctors citing cross-infection risks.
+The alleged incident led to public outrage and the sudden transfer of the hospital's director.